antronerds/r2-tutorials/docs/Exporting_Data.md

-1. In the main menu select ‘Tools’ &gt; ‘Data Grabber’.
+1. In the main menu select ‘Tools’ > ‘Data Grabber’.
 A dropdown menu appears from where you can select the dataset of interest and click ‘next’.